cschroed-usgs/docker-microservices-cdi-poc/README.md

 $docker-machine ssh cdi-poc sudo chmod +x /var/lib/boot2docker/bootlocal.sh
 ```

+In addition, if using Docker Machine on a Linux host, if you went through the procedure outlined at https://docs.docker.com/engine/installation/linux/linux-postinstall/, you will need to backout those
+changes.
+Otherwise, Docker commands will only be executed on the host rather than on the VM _despite_
+the environment being set to use the VM.

 This Continuous Delivery implementation works when using Docker Machine.
 A large
 reason for this is because the Docker engine lives in the Docker Machine VM.
 This
 allows the Jenkins Docker container to take advantage of that Docker engine by using